bblais/A-Measure-Of-Faith/chapters/Misc thoughts and to-dos.md

 **

 >I’m in my early 40s, married with three kids, an aerospace engineer, resigning my church membership in the next couple of months after being in it all my life.
 My Christian community in Cambridge, MA, is fairly intellectual, including a professor of epistemology and a pastor with an MIT economics PhD who are both very conversant with Bayes Theorem.
 I took a probability class in my masters program at MIT and use it occasionally for work.
 Before reading A Measure of Faith, I had already discovered some of the qualitative implications of Bayes and learned that my level of belief, which had seemed marginal, was actually much lower than I thought it was.
 My brother was interviewed on the Graceful Atheist, and he pointed me to your book.
 I’m mostly interested in checking the validity of the overall argument and understanding how strong a case it makes.

+#todo
+- [ ] make tables less fragile
+- [ ] put websites in  the bibtex so they show up in references